-First of all, price doesn’t necessarily mean quality, but that doesn’t mean you should go out and buy a racquet at Walmart or the local gas station (if they carry racquets).
-Don’t go for the current marketing hyperbole and instead look for racquets that are either used (if in good condition) or a model one or two years back.
-You’ll get two for the same price by just going a year or two back and believe me, you won’t lose anything from it.
+First of all, price does not necessarily mean quality.
+However, it does not mean you should go out and buy a racquet at Walmart, or the local gas station.
+Do not go for the current marketing hyperbole.
+Instead look for racquets that are either used (if in good condition) or a model from one or two years back.
+You will get two for the same price by just going a year or two back, and believe me, you will not lose anything from it.

 If you look for used racquets these are the usual suspects: TT Warehouse for sale forums, Stringforum, Ebay, your local used goods online site or Amazon.
-Or if you don’t mind paying a little extra (because they care more about the margins): your local tennis club.
+Or if you do not mind paying a little extra (because they care more about the margins): your local tennis club.

 The game is moving from heavier and more flexible racquets towards lighter and stiffer.
 Why?
 To get faster swing speeds which will equal more spin.
 What is the issue with this?
-That stiff and lights usually means arm problems and also that most recreational players can’t really muster the swing speeds of more advanced tennis players.
-What do you get with a heavier racquet: more help to get the ball across the net since you’ll get a healthy “plow-through” effect and less twisting of the racquet when you hit the ball.
-That doesn’t mean you should play with a racquet that is the top range in weight – it means you should play with the heaviest racquet you can swing comfortably.
-Unless you are a kid I wouldn’t suggest playing with a racquet below 300 grams unstrung.
+Stiff and lights usually mean arm problems and also that most recreational players can not really muster the swing speeds of more advanced tennis players.
+What do you get with a heavier racquet: more help to get the ball across the net since you will get a healthy “plow-through” effect, and less twisting of the racquet when you hit the ball.
+That does not mean you should play with a racquet that is the top range in weight – it means you should play with the heaviest racquet you can swing comfortably.
+Unless you are a kid I would not suggest playing with a racquet below 300 grams unstrung.

 Bigger sweet spot – means that even if you hit outside the center of the racquet you will be okay.

 More power – the ball catapults from the massive string bed.